On This Page

 As a commencing international student you will pay the tuition fees set for your course for the year in which you commence study.

 You can use the Fees search below to view tuition fees for the current year, listed by course.

 International students continuing study in 2017

-If you are a continuing international student, and you remained enrolled in the same course, you will pay tuition fees that are determined by your year of commencement.
-Your fee rates will be grandparented and will therefore increase by no more than 5% each year, for three years, post first year of enrolment.
+If you are a continuing international student, and you have remained enrolled in the same course, you will pay tuition fees that are determined by your year of commencement.
+Therefore, from 2016, your fee rates will be grandparented and will increase by no more than 5% each year, for three years, post your first year of enrolment.

 If you are a continuing international student, you can view your tuition fees for 2017 in the fee schedule.